tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/html-css/ccss-notes.md

 By default, you get a one column grid.

-Property on **grid container**:
+- Property on the **grid container**:

-- `grid-template-columns: 1fr 1fr`.
+  * `grid-template-columns: 1fr 1fr`.
 Fraction (fr) is a unit specifically used with CSS grid layout.
-- `grid-template-columns: repeat(4, 1fr)` => repeat 4 lần “1fr”
+  * `grid-template-columns: repeat(4, 1fr)` => repeat 4 lần “1fr”
-- `repeat(2, 1fr 2fr)` => 1fr 2fr 1fr 2fr
+  * `repeat(2, 1fr 2fr)` => 1fr 2fr 1fr 2fr
-- `repeat(8, 12.5%)` => eight columns each with 12.5% width
+  * `repeat(8, 12.5%)` => eight columns each with 12.5% width
-- `grid-template-columns: 100px 3em 40%;` => any size you want.
+  * `grid-template-columns: 100px 3em 40%;` => any size you want.
 You have full control!
+  * `grid-template-columns: 50px repeat(3, 1fr) 50px;` => A 50 pixel column on the left, and a 50 pixel column on the right and three more `1fr` columns that take up the remaining space in between.
+  * `grid-template-columns: 75px 3fr 2fr;` => A 75 pixel column of weeds on the left side of your garden.
+3/5 of the remaining space is growing carrots, while 2/5 has been overrun with weeds.

 Grid also introduces a new unit, the fractional `fr`.
 Each fr unit allocates one share of the available space.
 For example, if two elements are set to 1fr and 3fr respectively, the space is divided into 4 equal shares; the first element occupies 1/4 and the second element 3/4 of any leftover space.
 When columns are set with pixels, percentages, or ems, any other columns set with fr will divvy up the space that's left over:

-- `grid-template-columns: 50px repeat(3, 1fr) 50px;` => A 50 pixel column on the left, and a 50 pixel column on the right and three more `1fr` columns that take up the remaining space in between.
-- `grid-template-columns: 75px 3fr 2fr;` => A 75 pixel column of weeds on the left side of your garden.
-3/5 of the remaining space is growing carrots, while 2/5 has been overrun with weeds.

 Với flexbox mình không control được number of columns.
-Với grid mình cho template 4 column là always 4 columns.
+Với grid mình cho template 4 column thì sẽ always 4 columns.
 Nếu có thêm child element thì grid tự động add new row (implicit rows) but always stay 4 column.
 Vậy nên khi xài grid chỉ cần khai báo number of column, còn row không cần declare `grid-template-row` mà để tự nó tạo khi có child element mới.

 - grid-auto-rows: minmax(150px, auto);
 - minmax() CSS function: specify min value rồi tới max value